Regional 1 South West: Final league table

+Results

 2021–22

 The first matches were played on 4 September 2021 and the final league matches on 23 April 2022.
 Exeter University (as champions), Old Redcliffians (as runner-up) and Hornets (3rd) are all promoted to National League 2 West (formerly National League 2 South).
 The RFU will announce the format of the tier 5 leagues during the summer of 2022.

 Participating teams

 Nine of the fourteen teams participated in the previous competition (2019–20).
 The champions, Barnstaple were promoted to National League 2 South, while Newbury and Bracknell were both relegated to South West 1 East.
 Maidenhead have been level transferred to London & South East Premier.
-The teams coming into this seasons competition are Old Redcliffians and Bournemouth, both relegated from National League 2 South in 15th and 16th position respectively.
-Teams promoted into this seasons competition are Hornets, champions of South West 1 West, and two teams from South West 1 East, Royal Wootton Bassett and Old Centralians (1st and 2nd respectively).
+The teams coming into this season's competition are Old Redcliffians and Bournemouth, both relegated from National League 2 South in 15th and 16th position respectively.
+Teams promoted into this season's competition are Hornets, champions of South West 1 West, and two teams from South West 1 East, Royal Wootton Bassett and Old Centralians (1st and 2nd respectively).